On the Severi problem in arbitrary characteristic: Tropicalization

 \begin{rem} Under the assumptions of the corollary, the edge of varying length gets necessarily contracted by the map $h$. \end{rem}

 The rest of the section is devoted to the proof of Theorem~\ref{thm:paramtrop} and Corollary~\ref{cor:tropicalization_inf}.
-Since $K$ is the algebraic closure of $F$, any $K$-scheme of finite type is defined over a finite extension $F'$ of $F$, and since $F$ is a complete discretely valued field, so is $F'$.
+Since $K$ is the algebraic closure of a complete discretely valued field $F$ as in Section~\ref{subsec:notation in tropicalization}, any $K$-scheme of finite type is defined over a finite extension $F'$ of $F$, which is also a complete discretely valued field since so is $F$.
 Thus, we may view a $K$-scheme of finite type as the base change of a scheme over a finite extension of $F$.
 In the proofs below, we will work over $F'$ in order to have a well behaved total space of the families we consider.
 To ease the notation, we will assume that all models and points we are interested in are defined already over $F^0$, but will not assume that the valuation of the uniformizer $\pi$ is one.

 In particular, we may assume that $B^0,\cX^0, \cX^0\to B^0$, and $\overline \eta$ are all defined over $F^0$.
 In the proof, we will use the following notation: $\psi\: \Spec(F) \to B$ will denote the immersion of the point $\eta$, $s:=\red(\eta)\in \widetilde B$ its reduction, and $\widetilde{\cX_s}$ the corresponding fiber.
 We set $D_{B^0}:=\widetilde B \cup \left(\bigcup_i \tau_i\right)$ and $D_{\cX^0}:=\widetilde \cX \cup \left ( \bigcup_i \cX_{\tau_i} \right) \cup \left( \bigcup_j \sigma_j \right)$, where $\cX_{\tau_i}$ are the fibers over the marked points $\tau_i \in B(F)$.
 Then the pullback of any monomial function $f^*(x^m)$ is regular and invertible on $\cX^0 \setminus D_{\cX^0}$ by the assumptions of the theorem.